KellerJordan/negative-self-influence/README.md

 ## Why wasn't this phenomenon observed before?

-Presumably because doing 1,000 trainings to get staistical significance on the differences is a pain in the butt.
+Presumably because doing 1,000 trainings to get statistical significance on the differences is a pain in the butt.

 ## Implications